samuell/goprofileify/README.md

 - Collects the pprof file containing profiling info
 - Runs the go pprof program, to generate a list of functions sorted by execution time

-Can be modified to output other info that the pprof tool supports, or just allow more configuration options in general.
+Can (and probably should) be modified to output other info that the pprof tool supports, or just allow more configuration options in general.

 The script is ugly and could use some polish, but it works!